SteamLUG/steamlug-7dfps-2014/README.md

 change the lantern script to add them in \_ready() with append\_rc() function.

+# Shaders

+* The ghost will have a shader that changes rendering for it, depending on light influence, like **distance** or **number** of raycasts hit.
+If no light affects, the ghost will be invisible.
+* For post-effects, check *2D in 3D* demo, will need time to get that working.

 # Networking

 Maybe use peer in server to receive sync data (ie. positions) from client peers,